 Or, if you are planning to rent a house or apartment at some point and to bring your pets with you, then you should know that there are likely some restrictions regarding having pets in rental units.
 Most rentals have pet policies, and it’s important for you as a renter to understand and abide by them.

-If you’re wondering how to get your pet deposit back, the best way to ensure that you get your pet deposit back is to understand what constitutes pet damage according to your lease agreement, and to both prevent property damage from occurring in the first place, and to repair any damage caused by your pets prior to the move-out inspection of your rental unit.
+We often hear renters with pets ask “do I get my pet deposit back?”
+The answer is both “yes” and “it’s complicated”.
+The best way to ensure that you get your pet deposit back is to understand what constitutes pet damage according to your lease agreement, and to both prevent property damage from occurring in the first place, and to repair any damage caused by your pets prior to the move-out inspection of your rental unit.